Poisson boundary of group extensions: General facts about modules, Krull dimension of rings and Krull (Tushev) dimension of groups

-Indeed, by definition we know that the dimension is at most $d$.
-By the previous lemma, the dimension can not be smaller or equal to $d-1$.
+\begin{proof} Follows from the fact that the Krull dimension of rings is monotone under quotients. \end{proof}

-\begin{rem} Let $M$ be $k[\mathbb{Z}^n]$ module.
+\begin{claim} Let $M$ be $k[\mathbb{Z}^n]$ module.
 Take $m<n$, we have $\mathbb{Z}^m \subset \mathbb{Z}^n$, and consider $M$ a $\mathbb{Z}^m$-module.
 Assume that $M$, considered as a $k[\mathbb{Z}^m]$-module, has dimension $d$.
-Then its dimension as $k[\mathbb{Z}^n]$-module is also $d$. \end{rem} \begin{proof} The upper bound is immediate from the definition of the dimension.
+Then its dimension as $k[\mathbb{Z}^n]$-module is also $d$. \end{claim} \begin{proof} The upper bound is immediate from the definition of the dimension.
 The lower bound follows from Lemma \ref{prop:mainsection6} about the dimension of obtainable vector spaces. \end{proof}

-\begin{rem} Let $M$ be a finitely generated module over $k[\mathbb{Z}^r]$ and $M'$ be a submodule.
-Then the dimension $d'$ of $M'$ satisfies $d'\le d$ where $d$ is the dimension of $M$. \end{rem}

-Indeed, let $A$ be a subgroup of $\mathbb{Z}^r$ which is isomorphic to $\mathbb{Z}^d$ and such that $M$ is a finitely generated module over $k[A]$.
-Since $k[A]$ is Noetherian, $M'$ is also a finitely generated module over $k[A]$ which proves the remark.

-The lemma below is useful for computing and estimating the dimension.
-In the next subsection we explain applications to some metabelian examples (and computing their dimension).
+The following lemma is in particular useful for evaluating dimension for quotients of wreath products.